-FWRI research in the past 10 years shows fairly similar yearly abundances from 2005 to 2015 (Figure 3.7).
-Kendall tau correlation analyses revealed no temporal trend in number per set for young of the year (t = -0.05; N.S.)
-Young of the year appear in the river from April to August and become juveniles within one year (Appendix 3.2.5a).
+FWRI research in the past 14 years shows fairly similar yearly abundances from 2006 to 2019 (Figure 3.7).
+Kendall tau correlation analyses revealed no temporal trend in number per set for young of year.
+Young of year fish appear in the river from April to August and become juveniles within one year (Appendix 3.2.5a).
 Primary abundances occur in zones F, E, and since sufficient numbers were caught in zone D too, it was included in the analysis.
-Note that the analysis started in 2005 with the FWC expanded sampling zones.
+Note that the analysis started in 2006 with the FWC expanded sampling zones.
 Also, SL ≤ 100 mm was chosen to follow the same cohort through a longer time frame.
 Gear used targets the small fish, and there is limited data about the adults.

 Recreational fishermen are permitted to take largemouth bass all months of the year.
-A daily limit of five per person is allowed with minimum size of 14 inches and only one of the five being more than 22 inches (FWC 2017d).
+As of July 2016, a daily limit of five per person is allowed with no minimum size limit and only one of the five being more than 16 inches in total length (FWC 2020a).